Types of CBD: Full Spectrum vs Broad Spectrum vs Isolate

 Ask to see lab reports for isolate products, and a reputable brand will be more than happy to share those with you.

-The best extraction method if you want whole plant benefits
+The best type of CBD if you want whole plant benefits

 Because full spectrum CBD contains the full profile of beneficial compounds in the cannabis plant, it creates what is known as the entourage effect.
 Researchers of the entourage effect have found the therapeutic effects of cannabis are most powerful when the whole plant is used and all beneficial compounds synergistically work together.